-Hopi Blue- a vigorous, resilient heirloom corn that tastes amazing, add on the fact that its protein levels are 30% higher, on average, than any other type assuming same soil and climate conditions (see here), and the choice is obvious.
+Hopi Blue- a vigorous, resilient heirloom corn that tastes amazing, add on the fact that its protein levels are 30% higher, on average, than any other type assuming same soil and climate conditions (see article here), and the choice is obvious.
 The kernels grind up to a fluffy, nutty, nutritious flour that tastes great mixed in with morning oatmeal, and in cornbread.
 This year I'm going to try nixtamalization of some kernels to make tamales and tortillas as well.
 With ample space, the plant naturally forms tillers, which are beneficial in hill culture / Three Sisters culture (see here to learn more about tillering), either generating a second ear, or more leaf architecture to finish out the single ear.

-Following industry standards, seed grade is selected from the inner rows of a quarter acre block to ensure 0% outcrossing from even distant cornfields, while outer rows are sold as food grade, since despite large distances, there is a very small (.1-.3%) chance of outcrossing with other types from distant fields.
+Following industry standards, seed grade is selected from the inner rows of a quarter acre block to ensure less than 0.3% outcrossing from even distant cornfields, while outer rows may be sold as food grade.
+This year, no food grade will be available- having too much fun tinkering with nixtamalization to part with any!

 75 seeds is adequate to try out the type and see if you like it, presumably within a larger block of other corns (as you should have a block of at least 400 for ensured pollination).
 450 seeds is enough to start saving your own seed, as experts recommend about 400 as a minimum size for a healthy, diverse block of one single type.
 Hopi Blue is a landrace, after all, and contains subtypes within it.
 Saving and planting from a population less diverse than 400 plants can result in genetic bottlenecking- when done intentionally and carefully, this is called breeding, when done haphazardly, you may be going down a narrow path with negative consequences always possible.